The Water Cycle: The Endless Journey Of Water Across The World

 All movement and every path that water follows on a local and global scale, are part of what is known as The Water Cycle.

-This article will focus to explain what The Water Cycle is, how it works, and its importance for all life one Earth.
+This article will focus on explaining what The Water Cycle is, how it works, and its importance for all life on Earth.

-The water cycle is a large and complex system with many moving parts that may seem to work in isolation, or are part of a global network.
-Before we can start to delve deeper into its workings, we need to provide a broad description of what precisely the water cycle is.
+The Water Cycle is a large and complex system with many moving parts that work together to form part of a network of water flow across the globe.
+Before one can start to delve deeper into its workings, a more detailed description of the water cycle is required.

 What Is The Water Cycle?

-The Water Cycle is the movement or path of water in its various forms across the world, both on land, sea, and the atmosphere.
+The Water Cycle is the constant movement of water in its various forms on a local and global scale as it flows or transitions over land, in the oceans, and the atmosphere.

-This includes all related physical processes such as precipitation, evaporation, condensation, and transpiration.
+This includes all related physical processes such as precipitation, evaporation, condensation, sublimation, and transpiration.

 As you can see, it is a very broad description, and to really understand it, one will need to look at some of the more specific processes involved, both on a local and global scale.